jay2454/Monster_Music_Mixer/README.md

 Just an editor and Git!

 ## Author
   1. Jay Nayee
-2 .John Wood
+  2. John Wood

 ## License
 This project is licensed under the MLT license.